Phishing warning 01-May-2024

 Introduction

-Join us in either London in May 2025 for this edition of the Faraday Discussion series.
+Join us in London in September 2025 for this edition of the Faraday Discussion series.
 The Faraday Discussions are unique international discussion meetings that address current and emerging topics at the forefront of the physical sciences.

 Themes